CommandPost/CommandPost-Website/docs/sponsor.md

 ### Mac App Store

-We also sell several useful paid Final Cut Pro tools on the Mac App Store such as:
+We also sell many useful paid Final Cut Pro tools on the Mac App Store such as:

 - **BRAW Toolbox** allows you to import Blackmagic RAW files directly into Final Cut Pro without transcoding.
 - **Gyroflow Toolbox** allows you to import Gyroflow Projects into Apple's Final Cut Pro.